ankitacoder3/Movie-Recommendation-System-MOVICO/README.md

      * **b]** In cell number ```60```, you can enter ```any number from 1 to 9``` for both the inputs.
      *  * Enter the number of movies you would love to watch from the list of recommendations.
 Enter any number from 1 to 9 (say, 6)
         * Enter the number of movies from the list of recommendations that you would say are irrelevant to your taste.
 Enter any number from 1 to 9 (say, 5).
+        * These can be used for ```fine-tuning models``` too.

-7. **View Outputs**: After executing all the cells, the results and outputs will be displayed, including personalized movie recommendations based on your inputs.
+7. **Outputs**: will be displayed after all the cells have ran.
+These shall include personalized movie recommendations based on your inputs.

   <p align="right">(<a href="#readme-top">back to top</a>)</p>
 </br>